 Disclaimer: “Turn off scientific notation in Excel” – with this phrase I actually don’t mean I am going to TURN OFF the scientific notation in Excel.
 I am actually changing the way the numbers are displayed in Excel cells.
-(Thanks Mark and Helen for pointing this out)
+(Thanks to Mark and Helen for pointing this out)

 Let’s start today’s post thinking about a few questions.
 How big a number can Excel handle?
 Or how many types?
 Or with what precision can it report statistics to its users.